 A Sketching trip to Culross with the National Trust for Scotland

 When you’re on holiday it’s a great time to slow down a little and try your hand at a hobby you don’t usually have much time for, such as sketching.
 We’re incredibly lucky in Edinburgh as there’s an inspirational sketcher around the city, Mark Kirkham, better known as the Edinburgh Sketcher.
-When he went freelance, one of his first commissions was a drawing of Craigwell Cottage!

 So when I spotted on Instagram that there was going to be a sketching tour of one of my favourite places to visit, I jumped at the chance to join in.